CIF Full Form: Unveiling the Meaning and Significance of CIF in International Trade

 2. Sellers:

-CIF terms impose several obligations on sellers.
+CIF full form terms impose several obligations on sellers.
 They arrange shipping and loading and unloading to the buyer’s port.
 Sellers must package and label goods for safe transport.
 They must also get transit insurance and give the buyer the commercial invoice and insurance certificates.

 Significance of CIF in International Trade